 Considerations for a side-by-side upgrade

-Upgrading side-by-side from Connections 7.0 to 8.0 and the latest CR consists of installing Connections 8.0, then upgrading to the latest CR and its supporting software on new systems, and then migrating data and customizations to the new environment.
+Upgrading side-by-side from Connections 7.0 to 8.0 consists of installing Connections 8.0 and its supporting software on new systems, and then and migrating data and customizations to the new environment.

 In case you plan to make significant changes between your Connections 7.0 and Connections 8.0 security configuration, consider the following dependencies: